 Worktops: Mixing and matching worktop materials not only looks great, but it can also save money.
 Using a more expensive solid stone for an island and more cost-effective timber elsewhere gives you the best of both worlds.

 Lighting: Consider your kitchen lighting.
 Little touches such as inexpensive LED strip lights concealed beneath units brings the room to life.

 DIY shelving and breakfast bars: Adding open shelving gives a bespoke finish, while building a simple breakfast bar with painted timber cladding is an easy yet effective job that will save money.

-Obviously this comes down to time and DIY skills.
+Whether or not you decide to fit your own kitchen really comes down to time and DIY skills.
 Just bear in mind that a fitter will charge you anything from £250 for fitting pre-assembled units, up to around £1,000.

 Buying a New Kitchen Online